 React Native is a brainchild of the Facebook (Meta) team, which they launched in 2015.
 Today, it is a top-notch cross-platform app development framework used in many famous projects, including mobile versions of Facebook and Instagram, and other extremely popular commercial applications.

 Unlike Xamarin, React Native is currently at the peak of its popularity and not going to transform or leave the market any time soon.
-This mobile app framework works on React, a JavaScript library that supports high-level declarative programming for building user interfaces fast.
+This mobile app framework works on React, a JavaScript library that supports high-level declarative programming for building user interfaces quickly.

 Language and Framework Familiarity: Xamarin or React Native